Cascading/pattern/README.md

 Also, the _confusion matrix_ shown in `output/measure/part*` should
 match the one logged in `model.log` from baseline generated in _R_.

+Alternatively, if you just want to re-use this assembly for your own Cascading app, you can remove `verifyPipe` and `measurePipe` from the sample code.

 PMML Resources